 Š Be quantitative where possible (p-value, effect size, number of studies, etc.)

-Š Be concise; limit length to 1 page (1.5-line spaced typing) or less; Longer arguments will not be accepted.
-(Figures and references do not count towards the 1-page limit)
+Š Be concise; limit length to about 400 words of text (references and figures, if used, are not included in this limit), corresponding to 1 page (1.5-line spaced typing) or less.
+Longer arguments will not be accepted.

 Š Structure argument in a coherent and effective way

 Š Don’t start with a “front porch,” in which you summarize the reading, but instead come right out with your argument

 Š Does not have to reflect your own opinion

 Š Should leave the reader strongly convinced of your viewpoint

 Š Write the date of the reading on your argument page.